WPCloudDeploy/wp-cloud-deploy/README.md

 * Dev: Preliminary foundation set for moving providers and dns data into custom tables.
 * Dev: WPAPP - Use global function to reset site permissions (refactor).
 * Dev: WPAPP - Add option for executing local post-processing scripts after a site is cloned.
+* Dev: WPAPP - New filters available when displaying info in the server actions column.

 5.2.3
 ------